 Currently, there are several types of dental fillings available:

 Amalgam, which is metal, is known for its strength and longevity.
 This type of material is extremely durable and less expensive than other dental filling materials.
 However, some patients don’t feel comfortable using amalgam, as it is less natural looking.
+SoJo Dental does not place amalgam fillings, but we do remove and replace them as needed.

 fillings are made using synthetic materials that are much more aesthetically appealing.
 In addition, they are stain-resistant and offer a more natural look and function.
 Furthermore, composite fillings require less drilling than amalgam fillings, because there is no need to reshape the space as much (in order to securely hold the filling in place).
 This is because composite fillings are actually bonded to the tooth, providing for further support and strength.